alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 albeit not superstar tier.

 I think the reason I underestimated my ability is that getting through the first few walls is the hardest.
-It's surprising how much easier research got after that.
+It's surprising how much easier research got with experience.
 It's still hard, but I have a better handle on how projects organize themselves.
 (As well as how they fall apart, which is an unfortunate lesson that everyone learns eventually.)